Data-Advantage/vibestack/0-learn/supabase-database-patterns.md

 ## Performance Considerations

+- Focus on primary key and foreign key indexes
-- Create appropriate indexes for frequently queried columns
+- Only add other appropriate indexes later when we identify performance bottlenecks
 - Use pagination for large datasets
 - Implement query optimization for complex joins
 - Consider materialized views for complex analytical queries